fetep/pencil/README.md

 composed of three pieces:

 * "%m", _METRIC_ (the common part of each graphite path)
-* "%c", _CLUSTER_ (cluster name, varies with query)
+* "%c", _CLUSTER_ (cluster name, varies with query, must not contain periods)
-* "%h", _HOST_ (host name, varies with query)
+* "%h", _HOST_ (host name, varies with query, must not contain periods)

 The :metric_format string is specified in a configuration file (see below), and defaults to %m.%c.%h".
+It should contain only one %m, but is otherwise mostly unrestricted.

-You need to set up these YAML configuration files in order for pencil to work.
+You need to set up YAML configuration files in order for pencil to work.
 Pencil searches the current directory (or, with -d DIR, DIR) for YAML files to load.

 The important top-level configuration keys are: